Last Updated on June 27, 2022 by Laura Turner

 What mix of clinical/research/teaching work do you do?
 How much power do you have to change that mix?

 As a professor, I have a wide range of freedom in choosing my mix of activities during the day.
 There are some administrative responsibilities where organizational talents are required.
-But I can mix my ratio of clinical, research and teaching work in a manner that gives me the most professional satisfaction.
-It seems that some years I am more oriented towards clinical work, others to teaching, and yet others to research.
+But I can mix my ratio of clinical, research, and teaching work in a manner that gives me the most professional satisfaction.
+It seems that some years I am more oriented towards clinical work, others to teach, and yet others to research.
 There are advantages and disadvantages to academic medicine.
-To me the advantages far outweigh the disadvantages.
+To me, the advantages far outweigh the disadvantages.

-5. Being surrounded by smart people.
-Never being the smartest person in the room.
+- Being surrounded by smart people.
+Never be the smartest person in the room.

 None that I know of.

 If you had it to do all over again, would you still become a doctor?
 (Why or why not?
 What would you have done instead)?